 After a full morning route, we stopped for lunch at a little roadside restaurant, to chow down on fish tacos, drink a ton of water, and take a breather.
 April isn’t the hottest time of the year in San Jose del Cabo, but for two fair-weather riders, we were glad to have our camelbacks, and glad to have a shaded lunch spot.
 Plus, Baja tacos are good at any time, in any place.

 Post lunch, the ride took us into the hills on winding dirt roads to our favorite old cactus, whom we last visited in 2016.
-Did you know that it takes 100 years for a cactus like this to grow an arm?
+Did you know that it takes 100 years for before a cactus like this grows an arm?
 Do the math.

 Coming down from the hill top was just as fun, and scary, as heading up.
 Dirt, rocks, winding roads, and one washed out section that I came upon a little too fast, and noticed a little too late, but nonetheless gunned it and crossed.
 A champion moment for me, really.
 Can’t say I “jumped” it, but in my mind I might as well have.
 Views galore.
 Desert for miles.
 Blasting close to full throttle as the tires seemingly float above the sand is not my usual type of riding, but it’s thrilling.
 The balance between the freedom of that feeling of groundlessness, and the present moment awareness needed to stay safe and alert put the mind in a sweet spot that can hardly be described.